LadyMorgean/No-peds-in-zones/README.md

-Please note that this was fastly written so not sure if it 100% will work please read instructions in client.lua in how to use it.
+Please note that this was fastly written so not sure if it 100% will work but when I installed it into our server it seemed to work just fine.
+Please read instructions in client.lua in how to use it.